Ceilidhs — live music and dance to make you sweat

-Ceilidh dancing is definitely energetic, so wear something cool, and wear shoes that you will be happy galloping around a room in for an evening
+Ceilidh dancing is definitely energetic, so wear something cool, and wear shoes that you will be happy galloping around a room in for an evening.

 Do I need to book a ticket in advance?

-We don't offer advance booking.
+We don’t offer advance booking.
 If you arrive on time you can be pretty sure of getting in.
-Our ceilidhs have been growing in popularity in recent years and occasionally the hall becomes full, but we have not in practice ever needed to turn anyone away.
+Our ceilidhs have been growing in popularity in recent years and occasionally the hall becomes full, but we have hardly ever needed to turn anyone away.
 We did offer advance booking for a while, but decided that it wasn't worth the hassle as everyone could get in anyway.
 The ever growing popularity of our ceilidhs means that we may need to reconsider this decision eventually, but it also means that we can pay for more top-class bands!